alanbjohnston/CubeSatSim/hardware/v1.1/README.md

 NOTE: The change between v1.0 and v1.1 is changing the BPF to a LPF.
 Only the SMD components change - all the rest are identical

+NOTE: The STEM Payload Board has a 1.1a version.
+The only change is a cutout on the edge of the PCB to increase clearance for the Pi Camera.
+Otherwsie, it is identical to the 1.1 version.

 There are files for the main board, battery board, and STEM payload board of these types:

 * cubesatsim-main-1.1_gerbers.zip  --    All gerber files used to fabricate PCBs